"We were never enemies, child."

 Voidsent Player Characters

-Any functioning Voidsent cure
+Any functioning Voidsent Cure or Pallative Care

 'Good Voidsent', 'Incomplete Void Corruption', 'Partial Possession', etc.